-The growing regulatory burden on credit unions is the top challenge facing the industry today and credit unions are saying "enough is enough" when it comes to the overregulation of the industry.
-All credit unions are being impacted regardless of asset size.
+The growing regulatory burden on credit unions is the top challenge facing the industry today.
+All credit unions and their members are being impacted.
 This burden has been especially damaging to smaller institutions that are disappearing at an alarming rate.
 The number of credit unions continues to decline, as the compliance requirements in a post Dodd-Frank environment have grown to a tipping point where it is hard for many smaller institutions to survive.
 Those that do are forced to cut back their service to members due to increased compliance costs.

 Credit unions want to continue to aid in the economic recovery, but are being stymied by this overregulation.
 NAFCU appreciates the Committee holding this hearing today.
-Moving forward, we would urge the Committee to act on credit union relief measures pending before the Senate and the additional issues outlined in NAFCU's Five Point Plan for Credit Union Regulatory Relief and NAFCU's "Top Ten" list of regulations to review and amend.
+Moving forward, we would urge the Committee to act on credit union relief measures pending before the House and the additional issues outlined in NAFCU's Five Point Plan for Credit Union Regulatory Relief and NAFCU's "Top Ten" list of regulations to review and amend.
 Additionally, Congress needs to provide vigorous oversight to the NCUA's proposed risk-based capital rule and be ready to step in and stop the process so that the impacts can be studied further.
 Finally, the Committee should also encourage regulators to act to provide relief where they can without additional Congressional action.